daniroblesc/favs/books/sweAtGoogle.md

 don’t communicate with one another or use shared resources.
 In such an environment, each group develops its own way of doing things.
 This often leads to the following:
-++ *Information fragmentation*
+..+ *Information fragmentation*
-Each island has an incomplete picture of the bigger whole.
+..Each island has an incomplete picture of the bigger whole.
-++ *Information duplication*
+..+ *Information duplication*
-Each island has reinvented its own way of doing something.
+..Each island has reinvented its own way of doing something.
-++ *Information skew*
+..+ *Information skew*
-Each island has its own ways of doing the same thing, and these might or might not conflict.
+..Each island has its own ways of doing the same thing, and these might or ..might not conflict.